Mixed Motives and Geometric Representation Theory in Equal Characteristic: Parity motives, perverse motives and the flag variety

 We denote the full subcategory of motives which are parity by \end{definition}

-As opposed to intersection complexes, the existence of partity sheaves/motives with prescribed support is not known in general.
-Only their uniqueness. \begin{theorem} For all $s\in \Ss$ there exists (up to isomorphism) at most one indecomposable parity motive $E_s$ supported on $\overline{X}_s$ with $j^*_s E_s=\un_{X_s}$. \end{theorem} \begin{proof} \cite[Theorem 2.12]{JMW} translates unchanged. \end{proof} The following theorem is a useful tool for constructing parity sheaves.
-It can be thought of as an analogue of the decomposition theorem. \begin{proposition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely Whitney-Tate stratified varieties and $f:X\rightarrow Y$ a proper affinely stratified map.
+As opposed to intersection complexes, the existence of parity sheaves/motives with prescribed support is not known in general, only their uniqueness. \begin{theorem} For all $s\in \Ss$ there exists (up to isomorphism) at most one indecomposable parity motive $E_s$ supported on $\overline{X}_s$ with $j^*_s E_s=\un_{X_s}$. \end{theorem} \begin{proof} \cite[Theorem 2.12]{JMW} translates unchanged. \end{proof} The following theorem is a useful tool for constructing parity motives.
+It can be thought of as an analogue of the decomposition theorem. \begin{proposition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely Whitney--Tate stratified varieties and $f:X\rightarrow Y$ a proper affinely stratified map.
 Then $f_!=f_*$ preserves the parity condition. \end{proposition} \begin{proof} This is proven in \cite[Prop.
-2.34]{JMW}, their condition of $f$ being even is not needed/trivially fulfilled in our setting.
-For us an even simpler proof, analogous to the one of Proposition \ref{prop:sixfunctorsandstratifiedmaps}, applies. \end{proof} Under the condition that the closures of all strata admit proper resolutions we can identify the additive category of finite direct sums of (appropriately shifted and twisted) parity motives with the category of weight zero motives.
+2.34]{JMW}.
+Their condition of $f$ being even is not needed/trivially fulfilled in our setting.
+One can also show the statement analogously to the proof of Proposition \ref{prop:sixfunctorsandstratifiedmaps}. \end{proof} Under the condition that the closures of all strata admit proper resolutions we can identify the additive category of finite direct sums of (appropriately shifted and twisted) parity motives with the category of weight zero motives.